-The affine red strings are not part of the wKLRW diagrams: they do not exist and are included only as a visual aid.
-By definition, unsteady strings can be pulled arbitrarily far to the right but we think of them as being blocked by the affine red strings as in \autoref{E:RecollectionUnsteady}.
-Consequently, the affine red strings are visual aids that are used to mark the positions of the unsteady parts of the diagrams.
+The affine red strings are not part of the wKLRW diagrams: they do not exist and are included only as a visual aid to mark the positions of the unsteady parts of the diagrams.
+By definition, unsteady strings can be pulled arbitrarily far to the right, but we think of them as being blocked by the affine red strings as in \autoref{E:RecollectionUnsteady}.
+By \autoref{Eq:RecollectionReidemeisterII}, a dotted $i$-string is not blocked by a red $i$-string.
+In contrast, we think of an $i$-string that is immediately to the left of an affine $i$-string, with arbitrarily many dots, as being blocked.
+On the other hand, when two solid $i$-strings are immediately adjacent to an affine $i$ string, as in \autoref{N:RecollectionPartner}.(a), then the left-hand $i$ string can be pulled past the affine $i$-string.
+Like red strings, an affine $i$-string does not block ghost strings or $j$-strings, for $j\ne i$.
+That is, we have:

-The number of affine red strings depends on $n$ because, as we will see, this ensures that there are enough affine red strings to block every solid string in any diagram with residue sequence $\bi\in\vertices^{n}$.
+The number of affine red strings is $\hell=\ell+ne$.
+This depends on $n$ because, as we will see, this ensures that there are enough affine red strings to block every solid string in any undotted diagram with residue sequence $\bi\in\vertices^{n}$.

 \begin{Example} For $n=2$, $\ell=1$ and $e=2$ we have $\hell=1+2\cdot 2=5$.
 For $\charge=(0)$ and $\brho=(1)$ we have $\affine{\charge}=(0,3,6,9,12)$ and $\affine{\brho}=(1,1,1,2,2)$.
 Every diagram in this case has one red string and four affine red strings positioned as (the number above each string is its position):